dotneet/yes-we-canvas/README.md

 ## Write an animation

-you can write an animation code at "animation/*.js".
+you can write an animation script at "animation/*.js".

 ## Show animation and export as video file

-Open url 'http://localhost:8000' in chrome browser.
+Open the url 'http://localhost:8000' in chrome browser.

 ### animation.init(config)

-animation.init() is called at once on beginnig of animation.
+animation.init() is called once when starting animation.

 this.canvas: fabric.StaticCanvas
 this.audio: for controling audio playing.